Feyerabend/vm/parse/README.md

 ### sample: custom numbers

-In a slightly different fashion of Python coding, we have a custom parser for a sequence of numbers, but stop when there are no more numbers.
+In a slightly different fashion of Python coding, we have a custom parser for a sequence of many numbers, but stop when there are no more numbers: 'many(digit_parser())'.

 ```python
 class Parser: